Supportive-IDE/pyguide/README.md

 ## Release Notes

+### 0.3.1 and 0.3.2
+Fixed a bug where code lens messages remained in the editor when switching tabs or closing a file.

 ### 0.3.0
 Fixes a bug where valid use of the walrus operator was identified as a possible misconception.